In Photos: Greeks Celebrate and Mourn the Country's Historic Left-Wing Election Win

 The Losers

-Anxiety and frustration had been the most obvious emotions on people’s faces at the party’s offices in Syggrou Avenue since Sunday morning.
-By the time the voting stations closed, the scenarios surrounding former PM Antonis Samaras’ succession had already begun.
+Since Sunday morning, anxiety and frustration had been the most obvious emotions on people’s faces at the party’s offices on Syggrou Avenue.
+By the time the voting stations closed, the scenarios surrounding former prime minister Antonis Samaras’s succession had already begun.

-They say that real friends stand by you both in times of joy and sorrow, but turns out that is not the case when it comes to New Democracy’s supporters: Few showed up for Samaras’ farewell speech in Zappeio, and even fewer were those who applauded the former Prime Minister at the end of his era.
+They say that real friends stand by you both in times of joy and sorrow, but turns out that is not the case when it comes to New Democracy’s supporters: Few showed up for Samaras’s farewell speech in Zappeio, and even fewer were those who applauded the former PM at the end of his era.

 Words by Melpomeni Maragkidou